ray-project/ray/doc/source/raysgd/raysgd_dataset.rst

 A dataset can be constructed via any python iterable, or a ``ParallelIterator``.
 Optionally, a batch size, download function, concurrency, and a transformation can also be specified.

 When constructing a dataset, a download function can be specified.
 For example, if a dataset is initialized with a set of paths, a download function can be specified which converts those paths to ``(input, label)`` tuples.
 The download function can be executed in parallel via ``max_concurrency``.
 This may be useful if the backing datastore has rate limits, there is high overhead associated with a download, or downloading is computationally expensive.
+Downloaded data is stored as objects in the plasma store.

 An additional, final transformation can be specified via ``Dataset::transform``.
 This function is guaranteed to take place on the same worker that training will take place on.
 It is good practice to do operations which produce large outputs, such as converting images to tensors as transformations.